SmolSoftBoi/electric-mdd-uk/README.md

 ## Project Goals

-The aim of this project is to build a reliable, open-source medical device database for the UK.
-We use a Next.js and Nx stack to host and visualise the data.
-All device information is retrieved through the read-only Prisma client so the dataset stays consistent.
+A self-service web and API tool that ensures ≥ 99.5% of new-connection quotes use valid top-line combinations, slashing average quote time and saving on rejection fees and rework, while meeting engineering, compliance and observability standards.
+The project exposes the underlying medical device dataset through a Next.js and Nx stack, sourced read-only via Prisma to keep records consistent.

 ## Contributing